 Pursuant to the GSK Agreements, GSK is responsible for the development and commercialization of products in the partnered respiratory programs.
-Although we may receive milestone payments from GSK if certain development milestones are achieved in our MABA program, we believe that royalty revenues from RELVAR[®]/BREO[®] ELLIPTA[®] and ANORO[®] ELLIPTA[®] will represent the majority of our future revenues from GSK.
+Royalty revenues from RELVAR®/BREO® ELLIPTA® and ANORO® ELLIPTA® will represent the majority of our future revenues from GSK.
 The amount and timing of revenue from such royalties and milestones are unknown and highly uncertain.
-Our future success depends upon the performance by GSK of its commercial obligations under the GSK Agreements and the commercial success of RELVAR[®]/BREO[®] ELLIPTA[®] and ANORO[®] ELLIPTA[®].
+Our future success depends upon the performance by GSK of its commercial obligations under the GSK Agreements and the commercial success of RELVAR®/BREO® ELLIPTA® and ANORO® ELLIPTA®.
 We have no control over GSK's marketing and sales efforts, and GSK might not be successful, which would harm our business and cause the price of our securities to fall.